Torch Down Roofing Guide: Materials, Installation, Benefits, and Disadvantages

 The lifespan of a torch down roof is one of its main selling points, at 15 to 20 years.
 Torch down roofing is more long-lasting than some other types of flat roof systems.
 This is due to its flexibility in hot and cold temperatures, as well as its resistance to water damage.

 Especially with a granulated cap layer, torch down roofing can be highly fire resistant.

 Less harmful fumes.

-If you’re deciding between a torch down and mop on roof, one factor to consider may be the fumes.
+If you’re deciding between a torch down and mop-on roof coating, one factor to consider may be the fumes.
 Torch down roofing isn’t free from unpleasant smells, but it emits much less harmful fumes than mop on asphalt roofing.
 With mop on roofing, your roofer may need to take more breaks to ensure they aren’t breathing in too much.

 Last, but not least, torch on roofing is very easy to repair when compared to other roofing materials.
 Because it rolls on and can be sealed relatively quickly, the process is less intensive and less expensive than fixing different types of roofs.

 Here are some cons to torch down roofing:

 The primary downside of torch down roofing is that it is applied with an open flame and, therefore, always poses some level of fire hazard.

 As a construction material, modified bitumen is highly fire-resistant.
 However, if overheated during the installation process, the compound can break down and become flammable.
 Additional flammable materials, such as the wood frame of a house (and any residual sawdust from construction or repairs), or dry foliage add to the potentially hazardous nature of torch down roof application.
 When you work with a professional, licensed, and highly trained Bowie roofing contractor, all of these factors will be thoroughly inspected and resolved before the installation of a torch down roof.
 This makes the process relatively risk-free when you work with a roofing professional.
 Torch down roofing is not a safe DIY project!